Measurement of the differential cross sections of the Sigma-p elastic scattering in momentum range of 470 to 850 MeV/c: Introduction

-The interactions between octet baryons, that is, baryon-baryon ($BB$) interactions including hyperon-nucleon ($YN$) and hyperon-hyperon ($YY$) interactions have been intensively studied both theoretically and experimentally.
-The Nijmegen group \cite{Rijken:1999, Nagels:2019} and the J\"{u}lich group \cite{Haidenbauer:2005} have constructed their own $BB$ interaction models with a unified description based on the boson-exchange picture assuming the flavor SU(3) symmetry.
-The role of quarks in the $BB$ interactions was studied by the Quark Cluster Model (QCM) by taking into account the effect of the Pauli principle for quarks and the color magnetic interaction \cite{Oka:1986}.
-QCM predicts characteristic nature in the short-range region such as a strongly repulsive core or an attractive interaction depending on the spin and flavor configuration of the quarks in the system.
-The realistic description based on the quark picture has been constructed by incorporating an effective meson exchange potential in QCM to represent the middle and long range interactions by the Kyoto-Niigata group \cite{Fujiwara:2007}.
-These predictions are now reproduced by lattice QCD simulations which become a powerful theoretical tool to drive the $YN$ and $YY$ potentials from the first principle in QCD \cite{Aoki:2012, Inoue:2012, Nemura:2018}.
-A modern description based on the chiral effective field theory ($\chi$EFT) has been extended to the $YN$ sector up to the next leading order \cite{Haidenbauer:2013, Haidenbauer:2020}.
-In order to test and improve these theoretical models of the $BB$ interactions, important experimental inputs must be two-body scattering data between a hyperon and a proton.
-In the case of the $NN$ interaction (nuclear force), the $pp$ and $np$ scattering data played essential roles to establish the realistic nuclear force models \cite{Machleidt:2001, Stoks:1994, Wiringa:1995}.
-On the other hand, no experimental progress in hyperon-proton scattering has been made since 1970s due to experimental difficulties stemming from low intensity of the hyperon and its short lifetime \cite{Sechi-zorn:1968, Alexander:1968, Kadyk:1971, Hauptman:1977, Engelmann:1966, Eisele:1971, Stephen:1970, Kondo:2000, Kanda:2005}.
-Therefore, historically, the $BB$ interactions have been investigated from hypernuclear data because their binding energies and energy levels reflect the $YN$ interactions \cite{Hashimoto:2006, Yamamoto:2010}.
-Since observation of a massive neutron star with two-solar mass \cite{Demorest:2010}, existence of a three-body repulsive interaction including hyperons has been discussed as a possible source of supporting such massive stars \cite{Yamamoto:2014}.
-In order to derive properties of such $YNN$ three-body interaction from hypernuclear structure, the $YN$ two-body interaction should be determined from the two-body system to eliminate uncertainties from many-body effects in the hypernuclear system.
-In such situation, construction of a realistic two-body $YN$ interaction via high statistics hyperon-proton scattering data is crucially important.
+The interactions between octet baryons, namely, baryon-baryon ($BB$) interactions including hyperon-nucleon ($YN$) and hyperon-hyperon ($YY$) interactions have been intensively studied both theoretically and experimentally.
+The Nijmegen \cite{Rijken:1999, Nagels:2019} and J\"{u}lich \cite{Haidenbauer:2005} groups constructed their own $BB$ interaction models with a unified description based on the boson-exchange picture assuming the flavor SU(3) symmetry.
+The role of quarks in the $BB$ interactions was studied using the Quark Cluster Model (QCM) by considering the effect of the Pauli principle for quarks and the color magnetic interaction \cite{Oka:1986}.
+QCM predicts characteristic features of the short-range region such as a strongly repulsive core or an attractive interaction depending on the spin and flavor configuration of the quarks in the system.
+A realistic description including the quark degree of freedom by the Kyoto-Niigata group \cite{Fujiwara:2007} incorporates an effective meson exchange potential in the QCM to represent the middle and long range interactions.
+These predictions are reproduced by lattice QCD simulations, which become a powerful theoretical tool to derive the $YN$ and $YY$ potentials from the first principle in QCD \cite{Aoki:2012, Inoue:2012, Nemura:2018}.
+A modern description based on the chiral effective field theory ($\chi$EFT) was extended to the $YN$ sector up to the next leading order \cite{Haidenbauer:2013, Haidenbauer:2020}.
+To test and improve these theoretical models of the $BB$ interactions, important experimental inputs must be the two-body scattering data between a hyperon and a proton.
+In the case of the $NN$ interaction (nuclear force), the $pp$ and $np$ scattering data played essential roles to establish realistic models of nuclear force \cite{Machleidt:2001, Stoks:1994, Wiringa:1995}.
+However, no experimental progress in hyperon-proton scattering has been made since the 1970s because of experimental difficulties stemming from the low intensity of the hyperon and its short lifetime \cite{Sechi-zorn:1968, Alexander:1968, Kadyk:1971, Hauptman:1977, Engelmann:1966, Eisele:1971, Stephen:1970, Kondo:2000, Kanda:2005}.
+Therefore, historically, $BB$ interactions have been examined from hypernuclear data because their binding energies and energy levels reflect the $YN$ interactions \cite{Hashimoto:2006, Yamamoto:2010}.
+Since the observation of a massive neutron star with a two-solar mass \cite{Demorest:2010}, the existence of a three-body repulsive interaction including hyperons has been discussed as a possible source of supporting such massive stars \cite{Yamamoto:2014}.
+To derive the properties of the $YNN$ three-body interaction from the hypernuclear structure, the $YN$ two-body interaction should be determined from the two-body system to eliminate uncertainties from the many-body effects in the hypernuclear system.
+For these reasons, the construction of a realistic two-body $YN$ interaction via high statistics hyperon-proton scattering data is crucially important.